fetchai/docs-archived/docs/learn_the_concepts/glossary.md

+* **ACN (Agent Communication Network)**: it is a peer-to-peer communication network for autonomous economic agents.

 * **Address**: an address is a string of alphanumeric characters (that may also be seen as a QR code that can be read by a smartphone) and it is used on a blockchain network to transmit and receive transactions.
 The address in Ethereum starts with 0x (e.g. ) and is also called public key.

+* **AEA (Autonomous Economic Agent)**: it is an intelligent agent acting on an owner's behalf, with limited or no interference, and whose goal is to generate economic value to its owner.
+AEAs are a special type of agent.

+* **AEA Registry**: it is a repository of packages for the Autonomous Economic Agent (AEA) framework.
+Five types of packages are currently supported: entire agents and four agent components, including skills, connections, protocols and contracts.

 * **Airdrop**: it is a mean of distributing tokens to wallet addresses using digital money or tokens.
 Airdrops are occasionally used for marketing in return for easy actions like sharing, referring, or downloading an app.

 * **Altcoin**: any cryptocurrency alternative to Bitcoin.
 Many alternative cryptocurrencies are modified forks of Bitcoin (e.g. Litecoin).

 * **AML (Anti-Money Laundering)**: this refers to a group of international rules implemented to reduce the likelihood that criminal organizations or individuals would use money laundering.
 In different countries, these guidelines and legislation are applied to cryptocurrencies with diverse results.